mehanig001/DSA_Problems/Searching.md

 <details>
 <summary>Hint</summary>
 <br>
-Take n,si,ei as a parameter and check if mid element is equal to key if yes return mid <br>
+{
-else if midval > key search in left part o/w search in right half <br>
+Take n,si,ei as a parameter and check if mid element is equal to key if yes return mid else if midval > key search in left part o/w search in right half don't forget to update mid
-don't forget to update mid
+}
 </details>

 #### [First/Last Occ in Sorted Array Or Count Of A Element](Searching/FirstNLastOccIndexBinSearch.cpp)